 If there is more than one cause of water-borne disease where you live (which is often the case), the best solution may be to combine two methods: filter and disinfection.

 There are many ways to filter water to make it safer.
 Cloth and charcoal filters are explained below.
-Other kinds of filters, such as slow sand and ceramic filters, are explained in A Community Guide to Environmental Health, chapter 6.
+Other kinds of filters, such as slow sand and ceramic filters, are explained in Protecting Community Water

 If your water is not clear, first let the water settle in a container for a few hours to allow dirt, solids, and parasites to fall to the bottom of the container.
 Pour the clear water through the filter.
 Try not to disturb the dirt that settled to the bottom of the container.
 Then clean the container.

 In Bangladesh and India, people use a filter made of finely woven cloth to remove cholera germs from drinking water.
 The cholera germ often attaches to a tiny animal that lives in water, and filtering out these animals also filters out most cholera germs.
 You can make a cloth filter out of handkerchiefs, linen, or other fabric such as the cloth used to make saris.
 Old cloth works better because worn fibers make the spaces in the weave smaller and better for filtering.

 - Let water settle in a container so that solids sink to the bottom.

 - Fold the cloth 4 times and stretch or tie it over the mouth of another container or jar.

 - Pour water slowly from the first container through the cloth into the second container or jar.
 Always use the same side of the cloth, or germs may get into the water.